-If you look around you will find that people walk differently.
-Normal walking should include an initial heel strike and toe push-off.
-One common abnormality seen in children is toe walking.
+If you look closely, you will find that people often walk differently!
+While normal walking should include an initial heel strike and toe push-off, toe-walking is an abnormality that is common in children.
+Below, we're explaining what exactly toe walking looks like, how serious this habit is and when intervention may be necessary.

 What is toe walking?